Bayesian Machine Learning meets Formal Methods: An application to spatio-temporal data: Introduction

-Ideally, the score functions or rules employed in the model assessment should be specifically tailored for the application at hand, and the model assessment and comparison should take into account the process through which the prediction of future data with the model enters a decision.
-However, such approaches are rather limited in the literature, where commonly used measures based on, e.g., logarithmic scores are chosen for their desirable mathematical properties.
-Indeed, in most applications predictions obtained from a (Bayesian) model are often not directly translated into a decision but rather transformed, compressed, and combined with further rules or requirements relevant for the decision problem at hand.
+While we believe a Bayesian approach to uncertainty can enrich SMC, we also argue that the use of Formal Methods in the (Bayesian) Machine Learning community opens the door for interesting application-driven methods for prediction and model evaluation and comparison.
+In most applications, predictions are obtained from a (Bayesian) Machine Learning model which are then compared to the observed data in order to assess the model performance ex-post (i.e., post-estimation).
+However, predictions obtained from a (Bayesian) Machine Learning model are not directly translated into a decision but rather transformed, compressed, and combined with further rules or requirements relevant to the decision problem at hand.
 As a simple example, consider an algorithmic trading scheme using a predictive model for stock returns, which will use the output of the predictive model together with the rule ``place a sell order if the 90\% quantile of the predictive stock return distribution exceeds 10\% three days in a row''.
-Or a traffic officer who will decide to divert traffic if the model predicts crowdedness to raise above a certain threshold along the city's main arteries.
+Or a traffic officer who will decide to divert traffic if the model predicts crowdedness to rise above a certain threshold along the city's main arteries.
 Such rules could also be employed to put monitoring systems in place for the predictive models (especially black-box ones); e.g., for the purpose of ensuring fairness in the predictions.
 Especially in high-dimensional, complex models, these requirements or properties relevant for decision-making are typically highly nonlinear functions of the random variables, and one is interested in their predictive distribution.
 Their verification ex-ante as well as their evaluation ex-post (as part of the posterior model checking and comparison exercise) could provide valuable insights to the modeler and decision-maker and could tailor the analysis to the concrete needs of the decision problem.
+We claim that the focus should be placed on application- and decision-specific requirements or properties that the system being modeled should satisfy also when evaluating and comparing the performance of different Machine Learning models.